 Data are collected through a mail-out/mail-back process, while providing respondents with the option of telephone or other electronic filing methods.
-The statistical establishment is used as the sampling unit, but selected establishments belonging to the same company, the same industry, and the same province are aggregated to create a collection entity.
+The statistical establishment is used as the sampling unit, but selected establishments belonging to the same company and the same industry are aggregated to create a collection entity.
 This reduces respondent burden and simplifies collection.
-Therefore, companies with production in more than one province are mailed one questionnaire per province and instructed to report for all Canadian operations.
+Therefore, companies with production in more than one establishment are mailed one questionnaire and instructed to report for all Canadian operations.
+Questionnaires include a provincial distribution section that is later used to determine how to allocate reported production by province.